-Conformance Evidence: Verbal descriptions of low emission technology upgrades and maintenance with lower emissions as a stated goal, verbal descriptions of dust control practices, visual confirmations of practices, Energy Efficiency and Air Quality Policy (HAIG Stewardship policies combined), documented dust control policies
+Conformance Evidence: Verbal descriptions of low emission technology upgrades and maintenance with lower emissions as a stated goal, verbal descriptions of dust control practices, visual confirmations of practices, Energy Efficiency and Air Quality Policy (HAIG Stewardship policies combined), documented dust control policies, burn permits, tractor inspections

-Auditor notes: Equipment engines are maintained as recommended by manufacturers by qualified mechanics.
+Auditor notes: Equipment is current, with Tier 4 engines, DEF systems, and ReGen filters.
+Equipment engines are maintained as recommended by manufacturers by qualified mechanics.
 Maintenance shops keep maintenance, service, and usage logs.
 Employees are trained for three days on equipment use without exception.
 Equipment passes are reduced through trained operators and GPS/autopilot systems.
 Dust is managed in a variety of ways: water trucks, sanding, wood chipping, grass on roads, and running equipment on the inside of rows to keep soil on the property.
-Cover crops are grown on new plantings in the second year trees are established.
+Cover crops are grown on new plantings in the second-year trees are established.
+Grasses are allowed to grow in orchards.